zeyan-0717/sheep-transcriptome-atlas/README.md

 ## 1. Introduction
 This repository provides the scripts used in the paper **"A time-resolved multi-omics atlas of transcriptional regulation in response to high-altitude hypoxia across whole-body tissues"**.

 High-altitude hypoxia acclimatization requires whole-body physiological regulation in highland immigrants, but the underlying genetic mechanism has not been clarified.
-Here we used sheep as an animal model for plain-to-plateau translocationplantation.
+Here we used sheep as an animal model for low-to-high altitude translocation.
 We generated multi-omics data including **49 whole genome sequencing, 1,277 time-resolved bulk RNA-Seq, 66 ATAC-Seq and 6 single-cell RNA-Seq datasets** from multiple tissues as well as **phenotypic data from 20 bio-indicators**.
 Our study provides valuable resources and insights for future hypoxia-related studies in mammals.

 Our work is out now on **Nature Communications**: https://doi.org/10.1038/s41467-024-48261-w.